 Robin Worth, Ph.D.

 Robin Worth is an associate researcher for WCER specializing in qualitative methods of evaluation.
-She is the Principal Investigator for the evaluations of the Kenosha Unified School District elementary math curriculum and the UW Division of Continuing Studies’ Odyssey Junior program, and the Co-PI for the evaluation of the Wisconsin Department of Public Instruction’s Academic and Career Planning initiative, a three-year project evaluating the roll-out and implementation of ACP to all students in grades 6-12 across the state, and DPI’s Career and Technical Education Perkins Grant project.
+She is the Principal Investigator for the evaluations of the Kenosha Unified School District elementary math curriculum and the UW Division of Continuing Studies’ Odyssey Junior program.
+She serves asthe Co-PI for the evaluation of the Wisconsin Department of Public Instruction’s Academic and Career Planning initiative, a three-year project evaluating the roll-out and implementation of ACP to all students in grades 6-12 across the state, and DPI’s Career and Technical Education Perkins Grant project.
 Robin is also on the evaluation teams for DPI’s State Personnel Development Grant and the Academic Parent/Teacher Team initiative and leads on a technical assistance to provide tools and supports for local-level evaluation efforts of ACP .
 Recently completed projects include serving as Co-PI for the DPI’s New Skills for Youth Initiative Needs Assessment, evaluation for the Chicago Community Trust, and of the Boys and Girls Clubs of America’s SPARK early literacy intervention.
 She also designed and led the implementation of the DPI’s Academic and Career Planning needs assessment, facilitating focus groups of educators around the state.
 Robin holds a Ph.D. in Second Language Acquisition from UW-Madison with an emphasis in foreign language pedagogy and qualitative classroom research as well as an MA in Italian literature.
 Additionally, she has private-sector expertise in public relations, strategic communications and issue management, as well as 15 years of teaching experience in languages and applied linguistics.